festusaigbogun/My_First_Excel_Project/README.md

 **INSIGHTS**

-* The product "Paseo" have the largest Gross sales and profit while the product "Carretere' has the lowest sales.
+* The product **Paseo** have the largest Gross sales and profit, while the product **Carretere** has the lowest sales.
-* United State Of America have the highest sum of Gross sales compare to the remaining four countries.
+* The **United State Of America** have the highest sum of Gross sales compare to the remaining four countries.
-* The 'Goverment' segment has the highest sum of units sold compare to the 'Small business' which have the lowest.
+* The **Goverment** segment has the highest sum of units sold compare to the **Small business** which have the lowest.

 **RECOMMENDATIONS**

-* Strategy used in the product "Paseo" for each year should also be implemented for the product "Montana" so that more profit can be generated.
+* Capitalize on **Paseo** as it is evident that it have the hihest profit and gross sales generation.
+It would be beneficial to analyze the factors that contributed to the success and replicate those stategies to the other products.
-* There should be more sales of "Paseo" and also more sales should be done in Canada because that's where more profit is been generated.
+* There should be more sales of **Paseo** and also more sales should be done in **Canada** because that's where more profit is been generated.